ni/nimi-python/docs/niscope/class.rst

-            :type holdoff: float in seconds or datetime.timedelta
+            :type holdoff: float in seconds or hightime.timedelta
             :param delay: